reactive/data-client/docs/guides/url.md

 ```

 Customizing the url patterns is typically as easy as overriding either of these
 methods.
-However, in more extreme scenarios, [getFetchKey()](../api/FetchShape#fetchkeyparams-param-string)
+However, in more extreme scenarios, [key()](../api/Endpoint#key-params--string)
-can be set in a custom FetchShape definition.
+can be set in a custom Endpoint definition.

 ## Example